 Before starting, I would like to highlight that the M.2 NVMe drives transfer the data through the PCIe lanes on our motherboard.

-So, if we talk about compatibility, all the PCIe versions are backward and forward compatible.
+So, if we talk about compatibility, all the PCIe versions are backward and forward-compatible.
 In other words, If you are using a PCIe 4.0 or 5.0 motherboard/CPU, you can use a PCIe 3.0 NVMe SSD on it.
+This is because PCIe is forward and backward-compatible.

 For example, your system is running on a Ryzen 1st or 2nd generation CPU or Intel’s 8th, 9th, or 10th generation CPU.
 In this case, your motherboard is a PCIe 3.0 motherboard.
 We can consider PCIe 2.0 motherboards here as well but they are rare to see nowadays.